-re-design/use products with the highest reliability and requiring the lowest maintenance;

-remove causes of damage or think about a self-repairing/self-regenerating object

 This direction suggests preventing damage of the tube for example putting a metallic spiral inside the tube, as shown in fig. 10.
 This way can increase the robustness of the thin sheet metal of the tube, keeping it in traction and avoiding wrinkles on the external surface.